materpillar/Capella-HTML-exporter/README.md

 docker run --init -v `pwd`/workdir:/workdir capella-html-exporter
 ```

+### Entrypoint.sh

-Note: You must run eclipse in a virtual framebuffer, as it requires a X server.
+You must run eclipse in a virtual framebuffer, as it requires a X server.
 `Xvfb` is included in the docker image.

+The first step needs to import your project into the Capella workspace.
+Note: It seems that Capella 1.4.2 has a bug in the
+`org.polarsys.kitalpha.doc.gen.business.capella.commandline` function that does
+not allow to use the `import` flag in there.
+There, we use the `validation` app
+first, to import the project into the Capella workspace.

 The `entrypoint.sh` could look like this: